The Mobility & Consumption Minute of February 2026

 The running economy in France is thus booming, driven by the growth in the number of runners and the structuring of the sports equipment market.

-Discover the latest Consumption 2026 study by the Cetelem Observatory
+Find the new 2026 Consumer Study from the Cetelem Observatory

 FAQ – Mobility and Consumer Markets (February 2026)